 Use the following commands to install all required dependencies for compiling OpenCV:

-Next, compile and install OpenCV:
+Next, we compile and install OpenCV:

 Then, configure the required variables:

 export PKG_CONFIG_PATH=$PKG_CONFIG_PATH:/usr/local/lib/pkgconfig/ echo '/usr/local/lib/' >> /etc/ld.so.conf.d/opencv.conf ldconfig

 To test your OpenCV installation, you can download extra test data from the OpenCV extra repository:

 In the CMake build directory, you will find several test executables named in the same kind of format opencv_test_*.
 Run anyone you are interested in to perform a test.
 Example below: